zpainter/iassist/content/conferences/program-planning-manual.md

 ### Paper Competition Coordinator Duties

 The paper competition is open to IASSIST members who are writing or have written a paper in the year since the last IASSIST conference.
 The paper may be published or unpublished.
 It must be of interest to IASSIST members, and it must be written in English with formatted references.
 The winner receives a free entry to next year’s IASSIST conference.
 The paper competition is run by a volunteer coordinator.

 Responsibilities:
 - Find several volunteers (3-7) to serve as Reviewers (Feb/March)
+	- IQ editors usually serve as reviewers
 	- It’s ideal if volunteers from different regions can participate
 	- The competition can be conducted over email
 	- Send the Reviewers the [review spreadsheet](/file/conferences/2022-IASSIST-Papers-Competition-Review-Sheet.xlsx) and ask if they would like to make changes